MicrosoftDocs/minecraft-creator/creator/Documents/CavesAndCliffsEntities.md

 - How fast the goat will jump
 - The cooldown timer between jumps

-When players or other mobs get near the goat, it will find a random target and if it has a direct path, it will perform a ram attack.
+When players or other mobs get near the goat, it will find a random target and, if it has a direct path, it will perform a ram attack.
 Be careful because the goat will knock its targets back depending on how its ramming distance and speed!
 You can customize:

 - How far away the goat will target other entities
 - The force of the knockback from a successful ram attack